LeoBertini/CoralMethodsPaper/README.md

 1 - Plotting histogram overlays with curtosis and skewness measurements [Histogram_overlays.py](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/HistogramsReplicateScans/Histogram_overlays.py)

 ## [RScriptsMainFiguresAndStats](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/RScriptsMainFiguresAndStats)
-This directory contains code to produce all base figures used in the publication statistical analyses therein.
+This directory contains code to produce all base figures used in the publication.
+Statistical analyses therein.
 Code was written in R version 4.2.2.
 Scripts are named based on the figure they generate and are self-explanatory.